susaka/Susaka/README.md

 ### Hi there 👋

+Nice to meet you.
+I'm Rasmus J. Something to know about me

+  - Currently working as a Sysadmin
+  - Proud member of both the Danish Army and Hjemmeværn
+  - Currently studing for a diplomuddannelse in IT-Sikkerhed

 <!--
 **susaka/Susaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.